selfcan/BlueGauge/README-en.md

 2. **Limit Device Name Length**: Implement a character limit for device names that ensures they fit within the available space of the tray notification.
 This may require shortening longer names to prevent truncation.

 3. **Hide Disconnected Devices**: Consider not displaying disconnected devices in the tray notifications.
 This approach would reduce clutter and ensure that only relevant information is shown, thereby preventing text overflow.

+### 3. High CPU usage rate

+It may be related to the frequent sending of device battery information in a Bluetooth device

+**Solution:**:

+There is no effective solution yet.
+You can use the latest `BlueGauge.Debug` version to exclude and disconnect related devices.

 ## Other Bluetooth battery display software